PyPSA/atlite/paper/paper.md

 `atlite` currently offers conversion functions for deriving time series and static potentials from Cutouts for the following types of renewables:

 * **Solar photovoltaic** --
-Two alternative solar panel models are provided based on [@huld_mapping_2010] and [@beyer_robust_2004], both of which use the clear sky model from [@reindl_diffuse_1990] and a solar azimuth and altitude position tracking based on [@michalsky_astronomical_1988; @sproul_derivation_2007; @kalogirou_solar_2009] combined with a surface orientation algorithm following
+Two alternative solar panel models are provided based on @huld_mapping_2010 and @beyer_robust_2004, both of which use the clear sky model from @reindl_diffuse_1990 and a solar azimuth and altitude position tracking based on @kalogirou_solar_2009, @michalsky_astronomical_1988 and @sproul_derivation_2007 combined with a surface orientation algorithm following @sproul_derivation_2007.
-[@sproul_derivation_2007].
-Optionally, optimal latitude heuristics from [@charles_r_landau_optimum_2017] are supported.
+Optionally, optimal latitude heuristics from @charles_r_landau_optimum_2017 are supported.

 * **Solar thermal collector** --
-Low-temperature heat for space or district heating is implemented based on the formulation in [@henning_comprehensive_2014], which combines average global radiation with storage losses dependent on the current outside temperature.
+Low-temperature heat for space or district heating is implemented based on the formulation in @henning_comprehensive_2014, which combines average global radiation with storage losses dependent on the current outside temperature.

 * **Wind turbine** --
 The wind turbine power output is calculated from down-scaled wind speeds at hub height using either a custom power curve, one of 16 predefined wind turbine configurations, or any of those listed in the [OEP Wind Turbine Library](https://openenergy-platform.org/dataedit/view/supply/wind_turbine_library).
-Optionally, convolution with a Gaussian kernel for region-specific calibration given real-world reference data as presented by [@andresen_validation_2015] is supported.
+Optionally, convolution with a Gaussian kernel for region-specific calibration given real-world reference data as presented by @andresen_validation_2015 is supported.

 * **Hydro run-off power** --
 A heuristic approach uses surface run-off weather data (e.g. from rainfall or melting snow) which is normalized to match reported energy production figures by the [EIA](https://www.eia.gov/international/data/world).
 The resulting time series are optionally weighted by the height of the run-off location and may be smoothed for a more realistic representation.

 * **Hydro reservoir and dam power** --
-Following [@liu_validated_2019] and [@lehner_global_2013], run-off data is aggregated to and collected in basins which are obtained and estimated in their size with the help of the [HydroSHEDS](https://hydrosheds.org/) dataset.
+Following @liu_validated_2019 and @lehner_global_2013, run-off data is aggregated to and collected in basins which are obtained and estimated in their size with the help of the [HydroSHEDS](https://hydrosheds.org/) dataset.

 * **Heating demand** --
 Space heating demand is obtained with a simple degree-day approximation where